KxSystems/docs-v1/docs/ref/syntax.md

 q){[a;b] a2:a*a; b2:b*b; a2+b2+2*a*b}[20;4]  / binary function
 576
 ```
-Functions with 3 or fewer arguments may elide the signature and instead use default names `x`, `y` and `z`.
+Functions with 3 or fewer arguments may omit the signature and instead use default names `x`, `y` and `z`.
 ```q
 q){(x*x)+(y*y)+2*x*y}[20;4]
 576